 Caroline studied Law at the Queen's University, Belfast.
 She then pursued post-graduate studies in the field of European Law, with a particular interest in the judicial review process and access to the European courts.
 She obtained a Master's degree (MSc) with Merit in European Public Policy from Queens University, Belfast in December 2000.
 The focus of her research for post-graduate studies was the locus standi of public interest groups in the European Court of Justice, and the lessons that could be learnt from examining the standing of such groups in already established legal systems in the USA and UK.

 Caroline joined the Litigation team in Higgins Hollywood Deazley Solicitors in September 2001 and has since specialised in the field of Personal Injury Litigation.
-She was promoted to her current role of Associate Solicitor in November 2012.
+She was promoted to her current role of Partner in April 2019 having been promoted to Associate Solicitor in November 2012.

 Caroline has expertise in a broad range of matters including high value and complex personal injury claims arising from road traffic accidents, slips and trips in public places and accidents at work.
 She has been successful in achieving compensation in catastrophic and high value fatal accident claims.
 Caroline has dealt with litigation matters in many different jurisdictions including the Republic of Ireland and holiday claims throughout Europe.
 She has experience of representing clients in all tiers of the court system, from the County Court to the Court of Appeal.